AI4EarthLab/OpenArray/README.md

 ## 3. Testing the OpenArray installation

-For testing OpenArray, the command is
+For testing OpenArray, the command is:

      make test

 ## 4. Reporting Installation or Usage Problems